No products in the cart.

 Our skin is the largest organ of our body.
 Like a sponge, our skin is very porous, and it’s quite absorbent.
 While CBD hemp infused topicals are very effective, it’s harder for them to enter into the bloodstream.
 Because our receptors are found within the second layer of skin, using high-quality carrier agents helps deliver the hemp extract through the skin and into the bloodstream more thoroughly.

-How to make various CBD hemp extract delivery methods
+How to make different types of CBD hemp extract

 Hemp seeds contain a number of nutrients: magnesium, protein, zinc, and iron.
 In addition to these nutrients, we’ve found that cold pressing hemp seeds produce a great oil that we can use as a carrier agent.
 In fact, hemp seeds consist of about 30% oil and include high amounts of omega-3 and omega-6 fatty acids.